Byron/dua-cli/README.md

 ```
 cargo install dua-cli

-# And if you don't need a terminal user interface
+# And if you don't need a terminal user interface (most compatible)
 cargo install dua-cli --no-default-features

+# Compiles on most platforms, with terminal user interface
+cargo install dua-cli --no-default-features --features tui-crossplatform
 ```

 For _Windows_, nightly features are currently required.